 Your car is declared a total loss if it’s taken so much damage, that the cost to repair it would cost more than it’s worth.
 In many states, your car’s repairs must cost at least some percentage of its actual cash value (ACV) before insurers can declare it a total loss.

-In North Carolina, your insurance company can total your car if its repairs match or exceed 75% of its ACV.
-If this happens, your insurer should give you a payout equal to your car’s ACV before the accident occurred.
+In North Carolina, your provider can total your car if its repairs match or exceed 75% of its ACV.
+If this happens, your insurer should give you a payout equal to your car’s value before the accident occurred.

 Salvage and Rebuilt Titles

-A salvage title car is a vehicle that an insurance company has deemed a total loss.
+A salvage title car is a vehicle that an insurer has deemed a total loss.
 You might also hear them called branded titles.
 This is because salvaged vehicles must carry a brand showing the reason it was totaled.

 Salvage motor vehicles are illegal to drive on public roads and highways in North Carolina.
 And, because of their damage, most car insurance companies also won’t insure vehicles with salvage titles.
 This essentially renders a salvage useless unless you want to use it for parts or sell it.
 To take your salvage car out on the roads again, you must repair and “rebuild” it so it’s safe to drive.
 Once you do that, you can get it a rebuilt title.